 Zebra River Lodge: Our full report

-The activities at Zebra River Lodge are focused on exploring the local area, with a variety of walks, ranging in length and difficulty.
-Hiking trails all start from lodge and include the two and a half hour long Quivertree Trail, the five hour Canyon Way, and a day's hike to some springs.
-It is also possible to travel part the way there by 4x4 followed by a one and a half hour walk to the springs, where you can relax by the clear water.
+That said, the main activities at Zebra River Lodge focus on exploring the local area on foot, with a variety of hiking trails starting from the lodge.
+They can provide a list of suggested walking trails, and advise you on the one that would suit you best.
+Options range from the two-and-a-half-hour Quivertree Trail to the five-hour Canyon Way, and a day's hike to some springs.
+It is also possible to travel part the way to the springs by 4x4, followed by a one-and-a-half-hour walk.
 For those who wish to take advantage of the coolest part of the day and hike before breakfast, the lodge will give you a snack before you go and then serve a full breakfast for you on your return.
-Zebra River Lodge can provide a list of suggested walking trails, and advise you on the one that suits you best.

-Ideal length of stay: Zebra River Lodge makes a great stop for a minimum of two nights to hike - but many visitors stay a lot longer, to explore the mountains more, and to use it as a base for visiting the Sesriem area of the Namib Desert.
+- Zebra River Lodge makes a great stop for a minimum of two nights to hike - but visitors may stay a lot longer to explore the mountains.

 Food & drink